Skip to Content

 • Go to the library.
 Is it welcoming?
 Do they have the materials you will need?

 • Even if you know the college you want to attend, you may still want to consider applying to more than one college just to be sure.
-Many students will apply to at least 3 institutions – one college where you know you will be accepted; one that might be considered a "long shot"; and at least 2 colleges that meet all of your needs but may or may not accept you.
-Applying to more than one institution will gives you choices and that’s always a good thing!
+Many students will apply to at least three or more institutions - one college where you know you will be accepted; one that might be considered a "long shot," and at least two colleges that meet all of your needs but may or may not accept you.
+Applying to more than one institution will give you choices and that's always a good thing!

 • Depending upon the college and major of study, high school transcripts and test scores such as ACT or SAT may also be required.
 Check with the Admissions Office before applying.